Brayman30/AI-P/README.md

     cd AI-P

 Now...
-Here's where things get a **little *messy***, depending on which of distribution you are using, the commands are a *little different* but, no big deal, files have already been created for Debian, Arch, Red Hat, & OpenSUSE (Hint: if you don't know what you are using, your probably using Debian.)
+Here's where things get a **little *messy***, depending on which of distribution you are using, the commands are a *little different* but, no big deal, files have already been created for Debian, Arch, Red Hat, & OpenSUSE (Hint: if you don't know what you are using, or you are using Ubuntu or one of it's derivitives, your using Debian.
+If you are using manjoro, you are using Arch, so be smug about it 😉 )
 #### The following commands will apply to each of those OS:
 |Distro|Command|
 |--|--|